XiangXu/LeeCode/done/3_longest_substring_without_repeating_character.md

-# Longest Substring Without Repeating Characters
+# Longest Substring Without Repeating Characters - (Medium)

 Given a string, find the length of the longest substring without repeating characters.